Wassim Slama

-Zakaria Wassim Slama (وسيم سلامة; born 26 September 2008) is a footballer who plays as a midfielder for PSG.
+Zakaria Wassim Slama (وسيم سلامة; born 26 September 2008) is a footballer who plays as a midfielder for Paris Saint-Germain.
 Born in France, he is a Tunisia youth international.

 Club career

-As a youth player, Slama joined the youth academy of French Ligue 1 side PSG.
-In 2025, he was promoted to the club's senior team.
+Slama played for Paris Saint-Germain's under-17s in the 2024–25 season, while also making UEFA Youth League appearances and appearing once on the bench in Ligue 1.
+He joined the club's under-19 side ahead of the 2025–26 season.

 International career

 Slama is a Tunisia youth international.
-During November 2025, he played for the Tunisia national under-17 football team at the 2025 FIFA U-17 World Cup.
+During November 2025, he played for the Tunisia under-17s at the 2025 FIFA U-17 World Cup.

 Style of play

 Slama plays as a midfielder.
-African news website Foot Africa wrote in 2025 that he "plays as a midfielder and impresses with his technique and vision on the pitch".
+African sports website Foot Africa wrote in 2025 that he "impresses with his technique and vision on the pitch".

+Personal life

+Born in Villeneuve-Saint-Georges in the Île-de-France, Slama's family originally hails from Zarzis in Tunisia.